CloudHealth/cht_api_guide/README.md

 curl 'https://chapi.cloudhealthtech.com/olap_reports/usage/instance?dimensions[]=time&dimensions[]=AWS-Availaibility-Zones&measures[]=ec2_cost_compute&filters\[\]=AWS-Availaibility-Zones:select:us-east-1a&interval=monthly&api_key=<your api key>
 ```

 Each filter is denoted with the `filters[]` query parameter and takes the following format: dimension-name:select|reject:member-name,member-name.
-That is, a dimension name, a colon, an operator - either select or reject, and a comma separated list of members to include or exclude.
+That is, a dimension name, a colon, an operator - either select or reject, another colon, and a comma separated list of members to include or exclude.
 The operator `select` means you're interested in only the following members, and the operator `reject` means you're not interested in the following members.
 For instance, to show the EC2 Compute Costs for all availability zones *except* us-east-1b and us-east-1d, you would issue the following query.

 ```
 curl 'https://chapi.cloudhealthtech.com/olap_reports/usage/instance?dimensions[]=time&dimensions[]=AWS-Availaibility-Zones&measures[]=ec2_cost_compute&filters\[\]=AWS-Availaibility-Zones:reject:us-east-1b,us-east-1d&interval=monthly&api_key=<your api key>